 Skip to main content

-Brisbane Casino Project Gets the Go Ahead – NZ 2018
+Brisbane Casino Project Gets the Go Ahead – NZ 2026

 Recently updated on February 3rd, 2026

-It would seem that 2018 will finally see the final Queensland casino resort being built.
+It would seem that 2026 will finally see the final Queensland casino resort being built.
 After many failed deals and issues for developers, the Destination Brisbane Consortium has won a bid.
 However, the troubles of Queensland’s next casino may be repeated for the Aussie company.
 Other bids were consistently opposed despite receiving the same approval from officials.

 On the other hand, the proposal from a majority Australian collective may be what Queensland was looking for.
 After all, ASF Consortium and Caesars Entertainment are overseas operators.
 Their partnership would have seen a casino resort built in Gold Coast City.
 Unfortunately, the local community opposed both bids for locations in the Southport Split.
-The Sunshine Coast also proposed a casino resort for their new Central Business District.
+The Sunshine Coast also proposed a casino resort for its new Central Business District.

 Destination Brisbane Consortium Development NZ